VanausloosThomas/PersonalDevelopment/knowledge/DesignPatterns/IteratorPattern.md

 ### Nested structures
 This is where the [composite pattern](https://github.com/VanausloosThomas/PersonalDevelopment/blob/master/knowledge/DesignPatterns/CompositePattern.md) comes in!
 ### Bullet Points:

+* An Iterator allows access to an aggregate’s elements without exposing its internal structure.* An Iterator takes the job of iterating over an aggregate and encapsulates it in another object.* When using an Iterator, we relieve the aggregate of the responsibility of supporting operations for traversing its data.* An Iterator provides a common interface for traversing the items of an aggregate, allowing you to use polymorphism when writing code that makes use of the items of the aggregate.* We should strive to assign only one responsibility to each class.
 ### Vragen/opmerkingen:
 * Iterator helpt ons met loose-coupling tussen onze client en de implementatie van collecties!
 This makes the client easyer to extend!
 * All of the java collection implementations have a build-in iterator!